Import VAT - What is Import VAT?

 The VAT rate you are charged on imported goods depends on whether your business is VAT registered.

-If your business is registered for VAT in the UK, you will pay VAT at the same rate as if you had purchased the goods from a UK supplier – normally 20%.
+If your business is registered for VAT in the UK, you will pay VAT at the same rate that would typically apply when you purchase goods from within the UK – normally 20%.
+The import VAT is paid on the total amount determined for the shipment: the value of the goods, the shipping & handling costs, as well as any duties or levies that can be applied.

 Businesses registered for VAT should record Import VAT should be recorded in their VAT Return.
 Import VAT can usually be reclaimed in the same way as VAT on domestic purchases.